nathan-nakatsuka/ContamLD/README.md

 # ContamLD

-ContamLD is a software is designed to estimate autosomal contamination in ancient DNA samples.
+ContamLD is a software designed to estimate autosomal contamination in ancient DNA samples.
 The software requires Python 3 and R (any version should suffice).

 **Citation:**  Nakatsuka, N.\*; Harney, E.\*; Mallick, S..; Mah, M.; Patterson, N.; Reich, D. "Estimation of Ancient Nuclear DNA Contamination Using Breakdown of Linkage Disequilibrium."
 BioRxiv.<br/>
 <br/>